Summer promo! Book now and get 20% off if we start your project by August 31st!

 Line editing

-A detailed, line by line look at the sound of your writing, the way it moves and flows.
+A detailed, line-by-line look at the sound of your writing and sentence-level craft.

 This edit is ideal once you are satisfied with the structure of your story and all major rewrites have been completed.
-You've probably tweaked the same paragraphs a thousand times and are sick of looking at them.
+We'll cut the fluff, tighten your style, and polish your voice.

 Copyediting